-Respiratory symptoms vary according to stage of menstrual cycleNovember 9th, 2012 in Health /
+Respiratory symptoms vary according to stage of menstrual cycleNovember 9, 2012 in Medicine & Health / Health

 Respiratory symptoms vary significantly during different stages of the menstrual cycle, with higher frequencies during the mid-luteal to mid-follicular stages, according to a new study.

 "The effects of the menstrual cycle on respiratory symptoms in the general population have not been well studied," said lead author Ferenc Macsali, MD, of the Haukeland University Hospital in Bergen, Norway.
 "In a cohort of nearly 4,000 women, we found large and consistent changes in respiratory symptoms according to menstrual cycle phase, and, in addition, these patterns varied according to body mass index (BMI), asthma, and smoking status."